De-Alchmst/lstodo/README.md

 ```

 ## configuration
-Upon usage, lstodo generates `lstodo.json` in `XDG-CONFIG-HOME` or `$HOME/.config` if not defined.
+Upon usage, lstodo generates `lstodo.json` in `XDG-CONFIG-HOME` or `$HOME/.config` on unix-like platforms or `%LocalAppData%\lstodo` on windows.
 Config can be regenerated with `lstodo -r`.
 Following stuff can be configured:
 + labels
 	* list: [name, icon, formatting via escape sequences]
 + ignored file names defined by shell names